Our History

 2020

 The global pandemic Covid-19 forced the closure of the Dowse during a nationwide lockdown.
 Unable to present projects physically during this time, The Dowse moved their engagement online, focusing on how to highlight the arts to enhance wellbeing.
 Once reopened, The Dowse presented exhibitions which emphasised a tactile and human approach to the endurance of community and focused on representing local content.
 The Dowse’s first exhibition after the Covid-19 Lockdown was Can’t Be Together, which was curated from the Dowse collection and explored the notion of togetherness in its various forms.
 Other exhibitions in this period included Ā Mua: New Lineages of Making which followed the launch at the Dowse of the Te Papa Press publication Crafting Aotearoa, and Nikau Hindin’s exploration of aute and maramataka in Kōkōrangi ki Kōkōwai.
-The exhibition Nuku Tewhatewha gallery was also refurbished, with the goal of bringing the history to life for viewers and focusing on bringing the history to life.
+The Nuku Tewhatewha gallery was also refurbished, with the goal of bringing the related histories to life for visitors and whānau.
+The opening pōwhiri included representatives from the Kingitanga hosted by mana whenua and the whānau.

 2021